Shawn-Nichol/AndroidKotlinGuide/Navigation/02) Getting started.md

 </navigation>
 ```

-The navigation element i sthe root element of a navigation graph.
+The navigation element is the root element of a navigation graph.
 As you add destinations and connecting action to your graph, you can see the corresponding <destination> and <action> elements here as child elements.
 If you have nested graphs, they appear as child <navigation> elements.

 ## Adding a NavHostFragment via XML
 The XML shows NavHostFragment